 1 - sample cybersecurity due diligence steps in pre- and post-transaction

-- Identify information security risks and shortcomings in governance, operations and technology
+- Identify information security risks and shortfalls in governance, operations and technology

 - Research undisclosed or unknown data breaches

-- Assess the company’s ability to detect and respond to a cybersecurity incident
+- Assess the target’s ability to detect and respond to a cybersecurity incident

-Risk assessments are performed using Kroll’s proprietary methodology built from years of incident response and investigations work and can be adapted to include industry standard frameworks such as ISO, NIST, PCI-DSS, HIPAA/HITECH, GLBA, CIS, and others to help evaluate the risk the acquisition would represent and ensure compliance with all stated regulatory requirements.
+Risk assessments are performed using Kroll’s proprietary methodology built from years of incident response and investigations work.
+We can also adapt our assessments to include industry standard frameworks, such as ISO, NIST, PCI-DSS, HIPAA/HITECH, GLBA, CIS and others to help ensure compliance with all stated regulatory requirements in your sector.